nonguyen1/Sentiment_Interpretation/README.md

 # Python: Getting Started

+Notes to self:
+1. Make sure you have postgresql installed `brew install postgresql`
+1. Run and test locally using `heroku local web`

 A barebones Django app, which can easily be deployed to Heroku.

 This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.